Kelowna – 1144 Pacific Avenue

 The City of Kelowna has provided the half-acre property.
 BC Housing will lead the development of the site.

-The five-storey building will have at least 40 studio homes, with a central kitchen, laundry, dining/common areas and staff offices.
+The five-storey building will have 40 studio homes, with a central kitchen, laundry, dining/common areas and staff offices.
 These homes will be for single adults (19+) of all genders, including seniors and people with disabilities who are experiencing or at risk of homelessness.

 BC Housing will select an experienced non-profit housing operator through a public Request for Proposals.
 Staff will be onsite 24/7 to provide residents with daily meals, life and employment skills training, and connections to health care and other community services.
 Interior Health (IH) will provide health services in 20 purpose-built homes to support residents with Complex Care needs.